ds-chkang/device-failure-prediction/README.md

-# Device Failure Predictive Models
+# Device Failure Predictive Model
 The purpose of this project is to show the ways of improving a predictive model with an imbalanced dataset.

 Part 1